sagemath/trac_to_gh/Issue 5169.md

 # Issue 5169: make it possible to set the default search path for the attach and load commands

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5169

 Original creator: was